Alberta Gay

-Alberta Cooper Gay (January 1, 1913 – May 8, 1987) was the mother of five children including recording artists Marvin Gaye and Frankie Gaye.
-Born in Rocky Mount, North Carolina, she married minister Marvin Gay Sr., after relocating to Washington, D.C. in her early twenties.
+Alberta Gay (born Alberta Williams Cooper; January 1, 1913 – May 8, 1987) was the mother of five children including recording artists Marvin Gaye and Frankie Gaye.
+Born in Rocky Mount, North Carolina, she married the minister Marvin Gay Sr., after relocating to Washington, D.C., in her early twenties.

 Biography

 Early life

-Alberta was born Alberta Williams Cooper on New Year's Day 1913 in Rocky Mount, North Carolina.
+Alberta Williams Cooper was born on New Year's Day, 1913, in Rocky Mount, North Carolina.
 She had three sisters, Pearl, Tolie and Zeola, and a brother, Aster, but she endured a troubled childhood while growing up in North Carolina: her father once shot at her mother during an argument.
 Although her mother survived, her father later died in a psychiatric hospital.
 Alberta told David Ritz that she felt she really did not have a father, and her family did not put her in a school until she was eight years old.

 At 20 years of age, she had a child, a son named Michael.
-As a result, her mother sent her to live with a relative in Washington, D.C., where she met minister Reverend Marvin Gay in 1934.
+As a result, her mother sent her to live with a relative in Washington, D.C., where she met the minister Marvin Gay in 1934.
 After a year of dating, the couple married on July 2, 1935.
 The young couple first settled at an apartment located at 1617 First Street SW, only a few blocks from the Anacostia River.
 The First Street neighborhood was nicknamed "Simple City" owing to its being "half city, half country".